Facebook ban on new political ads starts off with major hiccups

-Mark Jablonowski, managing director of DSPolitical, said his clients across the country ran into issues early Tuesday morning.
+Mark Jablonowski, managing partner of DSPolitical, said his clients across the country ran into issues early Tuesday morning.
 The firm, which works on digital advertising for hundreds of Democratic campaigns across the country, reported that client ads that had been previously approved and running were being blocked by Facebook, citing the new policy.

 “Everyone from unions to major campaigns have reported experiencing these issues,” Jablonowski said.
-“Form what it appears, this is clearly a technology issue that they have not been able to resolve yet.”
+“From what it appears, this is clearly a technology issue that they have not been able to resolve yet.”

-DSPolitical reached out to Facebook but has not received a response yet and its ads have not been restored.
+DSPolitical reached out to Facebook but has not received a response yet, and its ads have not been restored.

-Facebook ads product manager Rob Leathern tweeted Tuesday afternoon that the company was investigating the issue of “ads being paused incorrectly and some advertisers having trouble making changes to their campaigns."
+Facebook ads product manager Rob Leathern tweeted Tuesday afternoon that the company was investigating the issue of “ads being paused incorrectly, and some advertisers having trouble making changes to their campaigns."

 “We’re working quickly on these fixes, and will share an update once they are resolved,” he wrote.